jMacProd/Project2/README.md

 # Twitter Activity

 Building a dashboard with multiple interactive charts to allow exploration of the Twitter activity around the top 6 NASDAQ Companies.
-The dashboard would provides an organisation awareness of the social media activity concernting them, or modifed to track the activity of their own tweets.
+The dashboard would provide an organisation awareness of the social media activity concerning them, or modifed to track the activity of their own tweets.

 To develop the dashboard a single source of data was used covering the twitter activity for 5 writers for May 2019.
 It included the company being written about, the writer, date posted, body of the tweet and the likes, comments, shares and a total of these for all tweets.